davenkin/andy-springboot-sample/ADRs/007_object_implementation_patterns.md

 - All Aggregate Roots should extend [AggregateRoot](../src/main/java/deviceet/common/model/AggregateRoot.java) base class
 - All changes to the internal state of Aggregate Roots should go via the public methods of Aggregate Roots
-- Every public methods in Aggregate Root should leave the Aggregate Root in valid state according to business rules
 - Aggregate Root should use meaningful constructors to create itself
 - For code consistency, always use Factory to create Aggregate Root, no matter how simple it is
 - Aggregate Root should not have builder method because builder method can easily results in invalid object
-- Aggregate Root should have a globally unique ID and this ID should be generate from the code but not database
+- Aggregate Root should have a globally unique ID and this ID should be generate by the code but not by database
 - Aggregate Root should have meaningful business methods for changing its own state.
 Every business method should ensure the object is always in valid state by applying business rules.
-Business methods might raise Domain Events after state changed.
+Business methods might raise Domain Events after state is changed.
 - Aggregate Root has the following class level annotations:
     - `@Slf4j`: for log
     - `@Getter`: for retrieving data (actually getters are quite bad as it violates information hiding principle, but for convenience let's keep them)
     - `@FieldNameConstants`: for access filed names in situations like accessing MongoDB
-    - `@TypeAlias(EQUIPMENT_COLLECTION)`: use a explict type alias, otherwise the FQCN will be used by Spring Data MongoDB which does not survive changing package locations
+    - `@TypeAlias(EQUIPMENT_COLLECTION)`: use a explict type alias, otherwise the FQCN will be used by Spring Data MongoDB which does not survive refactorings of changing package locations
     - `@Document(EQUIPMENT_COLLECTION)`: for MongoDB collection
     - `@NoArgsConstructor(access = PRIVATE)`: for Jackson deserialization
 - Aggregate Root should not be annotated with `@Setter`, `@Builder` or  `@Data`